Easy Lemon Poppy Seed Scones

 “Super easy and family favorite!
 My family asked for seconds.
 Saving this one.”

-“This tasty recipe was turned out amazing — the celebratory really stands out.
+“This celebratory recipe was turned out amazing — the quick dinner really stands out.
 Thanks!”